esmedrano/note-taker-app/README.md

 pygame is just so easy to use... right?

 My main concern is that the code may become too slow to use.
-See overclock() in notes.py
+I'm not so worried anymore because I optimized when the screen redraws take place.
+Now it only redraws when something changes.
+It would be cool to figure out how to only redraw the changes.

-Otherwise I'd like to improve upon Obsidian:
+I'd like to improve upon Obsidian:
 - lock nodes into place
 - box select nodes
 - auto generate nodes for a topic with AI